aritraghsh09/GaMPEN/docs/source/Public_data.md

 :::

 :::{tip}
-If you want to access posterior distributions for almost the entire sample, please reach out to us.
-We can provide you with a tarball instead.
+If you want to access posterior distributions for almost the entire sample, please use [this link](https://epyc.astro.washington.edu/~aritrag/).
+The link will lead you to `.tar.gz` files corresponding to each redshift bin.
+Each tarball contains the predicted posterior distributions (`.npy` files) for all galaxies in that redshift bin.
 :::